paraglider-project/paraglider/docs/source/examples/tags.rst

 .. note::

-    Be sure to replace the template values for the GCP project in the template.
+    Be sure to replace the template values for the GCP project in the template (you can exclude Azure entirely)

 Steps
 ------